Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Index.md

 Introduction
 ----------------

-Neuro-Foundation presents communication infrastructure for a globally scalable, distributed infrastructure for smart societies, supporting:
+Neuro-Foundation presents communication infrastructure for a globally scalable, distributed infrastructure for smart societies.
+By harmonizing technologies (bridging technology boundaries), it allows different technologies to interact and interoperate.
+The interfaces support:

 * Local governance
 * Definition of ownership